 Another perk of the Thousand Trails Zone Pass is it gives you discounts at Encore Resorts.
 This is the main reason we purchased the pass in the first place.
-We spent last winter touring Florida for almost 3 months and camping rates are expensive during snowbird season.
-With the zone pass we were able to save by using special discounted weekly rates at various Encore parks.
+We spent last winter touring Florida for almost three months, and camping rates are expensive during snowbird season.
+With the zone pass, we were able to save by using special discounted weekly rates at various Encore parks.
 Most of these parks offered weekly rates of between $99 to $159 for Thousand Trails members.
-The normal monthly rate snowbirds were paying was 600-1000 dollars.
-So the pass basically paid for itself in the savings we made in Florida.
+The regular monthly rate snowbirds were paying was 600-1000 dollars.
+So the pass paid for itself in the savings we made in Florida.

-- Drive around and scope out the best spots, it’s a “you pick your spot” system.
+- Drive around and scope out the best campsite, it’s a “you pick your spot” system.

 - Use a surge protector and water filter

-- Bring a good set of levelling blocks, sometimes the sites aren’t real level
+- Bring a good set of leveling blocks; sometimes the sites aren’t real level

 Thousand Trails has an active Facebook page and is a good place to get a sense of the community